 - How the space will function as a hair salon – and anything else that you might wish to use it for

-Shipping Container Conversion into a Hair Salon
+Conversion into a Hair Salon

-A converted storage container lends itself perfectly to become a hair salon.
+A converted storage box lends itself perfectly to become a hair salon.
 With flexibility over its design, you can make it a functional, comfortable, and memorable place that is ideal for attracting clients and keeping them coming back for more.
 You can use your premises to reflect your ethos and show your creativity as well.